-Repairs to damaged instruments are assessed on an individual basis.
-I never charge to look at an instrument, so if you have one that’s in need of some TLC get in touch to arrange an assessment and I will talk you through your options and explain the costs with no pressure or hard-sell.
+Do you have an instrument in need of some TLC?
+I offer a full and comprehensive repair and setup service for guitars, mandolins, banjos and any other fretted instrument.
+I never charge to look at an instrument, so if you have one that you think might want some attention get in touch to arrange an assessment and I will talk you through your options and explain the costs with no pressure or hard-sell.

 One of the areas that I find particularly satisfying is the restoration to playing condition of antique musical instruments.
 At university I studied instrument conservation and a significant portion of my Masters degree focused on understanding the intended playing features of historic musical instruments.

 By using authentic materials and glues, painstakingly hand-crafting reproduction parts, conserving the original finishes and advising about authentic strings and setups I can bring back to life instruments that had otherwise been consigned to the skip (quite literally in some cases, I’ve rescued several instruments from recycling centres, some of which were well over a hundred years old).